LAVANDERIE INDUSTRIALI

 Workwear for washing with industrial laundries

-The international standard UNI EN ISO 15797 specifies which equipment to use and the test tests to which workwear (including PPE) must be subjected to determine if they are suitable for industrial washing and drying.
-The tests include parameters such as dimensional stability, colour characteristics, creasing, wrinkling of the seams, pilling and visual aspects in general.
+The international standard UNI EN ISO 15797 outlines the equipment to be used and the required tests for workwear (including PPE) to determine their suitability for industrial washing and drying.
+These tests encompass parameters such as dimensional stability, colour characteristics, creasing, seam wrinkling, pilling, and overall visual aspects.

-It is important that all garments, especially certified ones, are properly washed and dried during their maintenance, to ensure that their performance characteristics remain intact over time.
+It is imperative to properly wash and dry all garments, especially certified ones, during maintenance to ensure that their performance characteristics remain intact over time.

-Protective workwear, especially if made with treated fabrics, has decay properties.
-For this reason, the maximum number of washing cycles to which they can be subjected is specified on the garment labels.
+Protective workwear, particularly if constructed from treated fabrics, possesses decay properties.
+Consequently, the maximum number of washing cycles allowable is indicated on the garment labels

-Industrial laundries are equipped with an electronic counting system (transponder hips or electronic labels applied to the garment), which takes into account the different washes of each garment.
+Industrial laundries employ an electronic counting system (transponder chips or electronic labels applied to the garment) to monitor each garment’s individual wash cycles.

 The washing process

-The EN ISO 15797 standard includes a table to refer to for washing and drying instructions:
+The EN ISO 15797 standard includes a table for reference in washing and drying instructions:

-This table divides garments into four processes based on the color, the type of treatment they can undergo and the fabric:
+This table categorises garments into four processes based on colour, permissible treatments, and fabric type:

-• The first classification (1 and 2), regulates the treatment of white workwear or garments with delicate coloured decorations.
-Washing takes place at a temperature of 75°C and peracetic acid is used as a bleaching agent.
+- The first classification (1 and 2) governs the treatment of white workwear or garments with delicate-coloured decorations.
+Washing is carried out at a temperature of 75°C using peracetic acid as a bleaching agent.

-• The second classification (3 and 4) defines a process suitable only for white workwear washed at temperatures of about 85°C/75°C according to the load, which are bleached with sodium hypochlorite.
-During the rinsing phase, a reducing product (sodium metabisulfite or sodium sulphite for example) is added to completely eliminate chlorine residues.
+- The second classification (3 and 4) defines a process suitable only for white workwear, washed at temperatures around 85°C or 75°C depending on the load, and bleached with sodium hypochlorite.
+A reducing product (e.g., sodium metabisulfite or sodium sulphite) is added during rinsing to eliminate chlorine residues.

-• The third classification (5 and 6) includes the washing of only white workwear or garments with sensitive-coloured decorations that are bleached with hydrogen peroxide at a temperature of 85°C.
+- The third classification (5 and 6) includes the washing of white workwear or garments with sensitive-coloured decorations, bleached with hydrogen peroxide at a temperature of 85°C.

-• The last classification (7 and 8) requires washing of only coloured workwear treated without a bleaching agent at a temperature of about 85°/75°C depending on the load..
+- The final classification (7 and 8) requires washing of coloured workwear without a bleaching agent at a temperature of approximately 85°C or 75°C depending on the load.

-In all four classifications, the moisture content of garments after washing varies between 50% and 55% for full load washing and between 35% and 40% for light load washing.
+In all four classifications, the moisture content of garments after washing ranges from 50% to 55% for full-load washing and from 35% to 40% for light-load washing.

 Detergents and bleaching agents

-The EN ISO 15797 standard sets particular importance on the use of detergents by proposing mainly two types: one containing optical brighteners, which cannot be used assessing colour characteristics, and one without optical brighteners.
+The EN ISO 15797 standard places significant emphasis on detergents and offers mainly two types: one containing optical brighteners, which should not be used when assessing colour characteristics, and one without optical brighteners.

-The specific features of detergents are important, which is why the standard requires them to be traceable as regards manufacturer, batch number, date and production.
+The specific attributes of detergents are critical, necessitating traceability regarding the manufacturer, batch number, date, and production.

-Regarding the bleaching agents provided, they are all oxidizing substances whose chemical composition is specified by the standard itself: hydrogen peroxide, with not particularly aggressive oxidizing power, sodium hypochlorite, which has a particularly aggressive action on colours and could cause even significant shrinkage, and peracetic acid.
+As for the bleaching agents, they are all oxidising substances with chemical compositions specified by the standard itself: hydrogen peroxide, having moderate oxidising power, sodium hypochlorite, which aggressively affects colours and could cause significant shrinkage, and peracetic acid.

-In all three cases, the bleaching effect derives from the release, during use, of active oxygen (in the case of peracetic acid and hydrogen peroxide) and of active chlorine (in the case of sodium hypochlorite).
+In all three cases, the bleaching effect results from the release of active oxygen (in the cases of peracetic acid and hydrogen peroxide) and active chlorine (in the case of sodium hypochlorite) during use.

 The drying process

-Tumble dry, tumble dryer (A) at temperatures not exceeding 90°C.
+Tumble drying, using a tumble dryer (A) at temperatures not exceeding 90°C.

-The garment is considered dry when it reaches a relative humidity of between 0% and approximately 3%.
+The garment is considered dry when it reaches a relative humidity between 0% and approximately 3%.

 Tunnel drying (B) with an air temperature of 155°C.